pmutyala/SparkAnddashDBHack/README.md

 --jars "/root/csv/spark-csv_2.11-1.0.3.jar,/root/csv/commons-csv-1.1.jar"
 --class "SparkAnddashDBdemo" /root/spark-1.3.1_IBM_1-bin-2.6.0/target/scala-2.10/spark-dashdb-project_2.10-1.0.jar

-Steps that R script performs

 10. Once the app is ran you will notice data is being populated into dashDB, You will notice collisions table and data is populated in IBM dashDB

+Steps that R script performs:https://github.com/pmutyala/SparkAnddashDBHack/blob/master/SparkAnddashDB_R_Demo.R

-11. To produce data analytics and visulization using the R feature available in dashDB or from using the ibmdbR package from dashDB, you need to do the following
+1. To produce data analytics and visulization using the R feature available in dashDB or from using the ibmdbR package from dashDB, you need to do the following
-a.
-Donwload the R script:SparkAnddashDB_R_Demo.R from the Git, load it into the R-studio,
+2. Donwload the R script:SparkAnddashDB_R_Demo.R from the Git, load it into the R-studio,
-b.
-To run r-studio outside of dashDB, you will need to use odbcdriverconnect() settings created first.
+3. Launch r-studio in dashDB from analytics --> r-studio in IBM dashDB
-c.
-Install the required packages in R, ie. ggplot2, ibmdbR, and ggmap using install.packages() command
+4. Install the required packages in R, ie. ggplot2, ggmap using install.packages("<package name>") command
-d.
-Run the R script from R-studio.
+5. Run the R script from R-studio.

-Usecase2:
-This is a usecase to show how dashDB can be used as data source and data loaded into Pyspark can be used for data analytics using pyspark/pandas/ipython interfaces
+Usecase2: This is a usecase to show how IBM dashDB can be used as data source and data loaded into Pyspark can be used for data analytics using pyspark/pandas/ipython interfaces

-This py script uses pyodbc and unix-obdc to connect to dashDB and then how pandas module can be used to create a data frame from dashDB, Once pandas is able to create a datafram, there are method to convert into spark data frame for analysis.
+1. To run ipython and python you will need to instlall python 2.7, and ipython[all] packages
+2. To Run ipython and py scripts for loading data from dashDB into pyspark using pandas module you will need to install unix-obdc to connect to dashDB, also other modules like matplotlib, numpy
+3. run SparkAnddashDB_IPython_demo.ipynb from ipython interface, or run the SparkAnddashDB_Pandas_PySpark_IPython_Demo.py from pyspark interface.